Is email marketing dead?

-Typically, this happens when a business either fails to maintain a regular email routine or uses poor form and manually adds someone to their list after receiving a business card or personal email.
+Typically, this happens when a business either fails to maintain a regular email routine or manually adds someone to their list after receiving a business card or personal email.

 Make sure everyone remembers you—the best way to do this is not to let your emails lapse for too long.
-Try to send at least one a month, with one a week being closer to ideal.
+Try to send at least one a month, or once a week if you can.

 For example, while the email might contain a list of product updates and images, it’s balanced by a personal message or friendly memo.

 Use your newsletter as a way to further your relationship with the reader/customer rather than to pitch them.

 Save the pitch for unique updates, offers, and announcements.